StanJulia/StatisticalRethinking.jl/README.md

 ## Purpose of this package

-The StatisticalRethinking.jl v3 `package` contains functions comparable to the functions in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+The StatisticalRethinking.jl v4 `package` contains functions comparable to the functions in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

+StatisticalRethinking v4 is a breaking change from v4.
+Key diffirences between v3 and v4 are:

+1. All functions introduced in the main `src` directory are mcmc independent.
+2. If adaptation is needed, this in part of the `require` subdirectory of `src`.
+3.

 These functions are used in the Pluto notebooks `projects` specifically intended for hands-on use while studying the book or taking the course.